FAQ

 DO YOU REQUIRE A DEPOSIT?

-The puppy contract/health guarantee must be signed, and an inquiry form filled out prior to a deposit being placed.
-We require a $800.00 non-refundable deposit to hold a puppy for you.
-(Remaining balance of $1200 plus $157.50 total tax is due during picking selection at 6 weeks.
-Puppies will go home at 8 weeks).
+Before placing a deposit, the puppy contract/health guarantee must be signed, and an inquiry form must be completed.
+We require a non-refundable deposit of $800 to hold a puppy for you.
+The remaining balance of $1,700 plus $196.88 in taxes will be due during the 6-week picking selection, and puppies will go home at 8 weeks.

-Deposits are accepted by cash, check or PayPal.
+Deposits are accepted via cash, check, Venmo, or PayPal.

 In the case a pregnancy did not take or there are not enough puppies of your chosen gender you will have three options to choose from.